 TAKING YOUR DOG TO ESTUARY HOUSE

-All you need is your dog to be microchipped and then they need a rabies jab, this can be carried out by most vets who will also issue the Passport.
-Following that you have to wait 21 days before re-entering the UK; the rabies vaccine is then valid for 3 years.
-It is not necessary for any other vaccinations to be up to date.
+Thankfully, post-Brexit travel for dogs is not as complicated as it could have been.
+As before, you need your dog to be microchipped and they need a rabies jab, this can be carried out by most vets.
+Following the first rabies vaccination you have to wait 21 days before re-entering the UK; the rabies vaccine is then valid for 3 years.
+It is not necessary for any other vaccinations to be taken.

-On leaving France, your dog is required to have a worming tablet between 24hrs and 5 days before arriving on British soil.
-You must see a vet for this as they also have to stamp the Passport.
+On leaving France, your dog is required to have a worming tablet administered by a vet between 24hrs and 5 days before arriving on British soil.
 See the Defra site for latest guidelines and more detail.

 Snoops paddling in the estuary